dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

 our consciousness to epic space bodies and have freeky alien sex and there’s probably a lot of tentacles involved.... more is better, amirite?

+### Galactic ethics 4 time travel

+Galaxy where a federation permits cultures to perform time travel a limited number of times

+- because to contain it requres containing the butterfly effect
+- so someone has to do that & counterbalance the effects
+- therefore, bc the butterfly effect needs to be contained,
+  - to allow societies to fix their shit without too much affect on the universe as a whole (because large gravitational/EMR disturbances cause large changes that ripple outwards)
+  - it also is not permitted after the culture breaks through the oort cloud.
+- basically, your civilization gets a few extra lives before it breaks through to travel between systems
+  - this one's completely hypothetical and probably not true. mostly a scifi plot device